-MiMove’s research has a strong focus on mobile distributed systems and supporting middleware, with special interest in the aspects of emergence and evolution, very-large-scale mobile sensing, and mobile social crowd-sensing.
-Our research results can have an impact on various application domains; we focus in particular on the application area of smart cities, due to its growing social, economic and technological interest.
+MiMove’s research has a strong focus on distributed systems, including mobile ones, and supporting middleware, with special interest in the aspects of system emergence and evolution, mobile and social crowd-sensing, as well as user-centric Internet measurement and analysis.
+Our research has a particular interest in the Internet of Things, given its still open research challenges and its always increasing social, economic and technological impact.

-- 1. How to deal with the extreme uncertainty, when developing and running mobile distributed systems, resulting from the openness and constant evolution of their execution environment?
+- 1. How to deal with heterogeneity and dynamicity, which create runtime uncertainty, when developing and running emergent distributed systems in the open and constantly evolving Internet and IoT environment?

-These research questions call for radically new ways in conceiving, developing and running mobile distributed systems.
-In response to this challenge, MiMove’s research aims at enabling next-generation mobile distributed systems that are the focus of the following research themes:
+The research questions identified above call for radically new ways in conceiving, developing and running distributed systems, including mobile ones.
+In response to this challenge, MiMove’s research aims at enabling next-generation distributed systems that are the focus of the following research themes: